 Now that we are equipped with utility libraries Prompt and Seq, we are ready to write our first implementation of the CC library itself.
 In this first implementation, the continuation and metacontinuation are merged into one data-structure that consists of a sequence of frames and prompts.
 A frame of type Frame ans a b is a function that given a value of type a returns a b-computation which performs the next computation step.
-The continuation is a sequence of these frames and prompts, which consumes values of type a and returns a computation that delivers the value of type ans after possibly generating prompts.
-Thus the complete definitions of the datatypes are:
+The continuation is a sequence of these frames and prompts, which consumes values of type a and returns a computation that delivers the value of type and returns a computation that delivers the value of type are:

-''' newtype Frame ans a b = Frame (a \rightarrow CC ans b)
+newtype Frame ans a b = Frame (a $\rightarrow$ CC ans b)

-type Cont ans a = Seq Frame ans a

-type SubCont ans a b = SubSeq Frame ans a b

-newtype CC ans a = CC (Cont ans a \rightarrow P ans ans)

-unCC (CC c) = c '''
+type Cont ans a = Seq Frame ans a type SubCont ans a b = SubSeq Frame ans a b newtype CC ans a = CC (Cont ans a $\rightarrow$ P ans ans) unCC (CC c) = c return v = CC (\lambda k \rightarrow appk \ k v)